bahlolab/FoundHaplo/Documentation/Prepare known disease haplotypes.md

 Set the variables as below,

 * FoundHaplo_DIR : FoundHaplo directory i.e /mypath/FoundHaplo
-* INPUT_PLINK_FILE : PLINK file with individuals with known diease variants that can be pedigree phased.
+* INPUT_PLINK_DIR : Directory to the PLINK file that has individuals with known diease variants that can be pedigree phased.
 * INPUT_PLINK_BASE_NAME : File name of the PLINK file
 * CHROMOSOME: Chromosome relevant to the interested disease variant without "chr" prefix
 * GENOTYPEHARMONIZER_JAR : Path to GenotypeHarmonizer.jar